stackforge/puppet_openstack_builder/README.md

     bash <(curl -fsS https://raw.github.com/CiscoSystems/openstack-installer/master/install-scripts/master.sh)

+####Note:
+If you want to install an all-in-one style node, you will often want your build server to be a name other that "build-server", most likley the name of your actual machine.
+In which case, first

+    export build_server='name_of_your_build_server'

+or

+``
+    export build_server=`hostname`
+``

+Also, if you want to run against the all-in-one case, or you want to run against a scenario where your build and control server(s) are collapsed, you may want set your scenario before the script runs puppet for the first time, in whic case do the following:

+    export scenario='all_in_one'

+After these exports, you _then_ run the bash script from above

+After the master.sh script is run, you will need to run puppet one more time (after following the next section on data updates).
+In which case, you will then want to run:

+    puppet apply -v /etc/puppet/manifests/site.pp

 ### set up your data

 on your build server, all of the data you may need to override can be found in: